zoometh/thomashuet/README.md

 #### Spread of farming during Mesolithic/Neolithic transition

-The time period covered by the Mesolithic-Neolithic transition to the Late Neolithic represents three major demic diffusions: the arrival of Anatolian early farmers during the Early Neolithic [@Bentley]; the arrival of North-Pontic populations into the Corded-Ware complex (CWC) area during the Late Neolithic [@Brandt13]; and the spread of the the Bell-Beaker complex (BBC) at the very end of Late Neolithic [@Olalde].
+The time period covered by the Mesolithic-Neolithic transition to the Late Neolithic represents three major demic diffusions:

+1. the arrival of Anatolian early farmers during the Early Neolithic [@Bentley]
+2. the arrival of North-Pontic populations into the Corded-Ware complex (CWC) area during the Late Neolithic [@Brandt13]
+3. the spread of the Bell-Beaker complex (BBC) at the very end of Late Neolithic [@Olalde]

 Between these major population diffusions, smaller demic changes occurred.
 Final Mesolithic societies (ca. 7000-6000 BC) are considered to form the background of the early farmers arrivals.
 They are collectors-gatherers with a low net reproduction rate [@Diamond], generally a semi-sedentary residence (i.e. foragers), living in small groups with few storage capacities [@Binford] and long-distance exchanges are sparse [@Karamitrou].
 Direct contacts between these last Mesolithics and first farmers, or close settlements, are very few.
+In Eastern and Northern Europe, despite various material exchanges, few admixtures between early farmers farmers and indigenous hunter-gatherers have been observed: the [hg U5](https://sites.google.com/view/haplotree-info/home/mtdna-u5) is typical of last hunter-gatherers/Mesolithics and the [hg N1a](https://sites.google.com/view/haplotree-info/home/y-dna-n) is typical of early farmers.
+Mesolithics could have backed up to West Europe, the westernmost part of the Eurasian continent, and admixture could be more frequent in the West.
+In the middle Rhine valley, last hunter-gatherers populations have probably played a role in the Michelsberg cultural affirmation [@Beau] and such interrogations also exist for the development of Megalithism along the Atlantic shore [@Ard18].

 Indeed, during this period and from Greece to Spain, we observed an absence of occupations (the so-called \"hiatus\" or \"gap\").
 This
 \"hiatus\" is maybe due to a major mobility at the end of the 7^th^ millenium BC linked to a major climatic event (8.2 Ky BP event) with drying and cooling in Europe [@Guilaine].
 The earliest Neolithic culture in Europe concerns the South-eastern part of the continent occupied by the PPC, ca 6500-6000 BC.
 After PPC diffusion in Greece, Thrace and the Balkan peninsula, a first stop in the progression is observed on its western and northern frontiers, respectively in western Greece with the PPC/ICC transition, and in the western Hungarian with the PPC/LBK transition.

+1. The former frontier, near the archaeological site of Sidari (Corfu, Greece), seems to depend on a renewal of the Neolithic culture
+[@Guilaine1]
-The former frontier, near the archaeological site of Sidari (Corfu, Greece), seems to depend on a renewal of the Neolithic culture [@Guilaine1].
-The second frontier (PPC/LBK transition) is linked to the Central European-Balkanic agro-ecological barrier and may result in the adaption of the agro-pastoral way of living to a new environment.
-For example, the development of farming and breeding in northern parts of Europe needs the development of a day length non-response gene (PPD-H1) for the barley [@Jones].
-The two main currents for the beginning of farming in Central and Western Europe are the ICC (ca 5800-4900 BC) in the Mediterranean area, and the LBK (ca 5600-4900 BC) in the continent area.
+2. The second frontier (PPC/LBK transition) is linked to the Central European-Balkanic agro-ecological barrier and may result in the adaption of the agro-pastoral way of living to a new environment.
+For example, the development of farming and breeding in northern parts of
+Europe needs the development of a day length non-response gene (PPD-H1) for the barley [@Jones].

+After that, the two main currents for the beginning of farming in Central and Western Europe are the ICC (ca 5800-4900 BC) in the Mediterranean area, and the LBK (ca 5600-4900 BC) in the continent area.
 These currents where relatively fast even if other delays can also be observed in the diffusion of farming [@Guilaine1].

 ICC current of farming is the fastest but shows spatial discontinuities (leapfrog movements) [@Binder1].
 The first phase of ICC, Impressa